SAP-samples/teched2025-DA262/exercises/dev-space-config/README.md

 Now you can go back to the SAP Build Code Lobby and create a Full-Stack Application project in the next excercise.

 <br>![](/exercises/dev-space-config/images/5-space-starting.png)

+6. Go back to your <a href="https://sap-build-eu10-trial-4-ykabxtjj.eu10.build.cloud.sap/lobby" target="_blank">SAP Build Lobby</a> to continue with the next exercise.

+## Summary 📝

+In this exercise, we configured a Dev Space in SAP Business Application Studio with SAP HANA extensions to enable SAP HANA database development.
+Verified tools and connectivity for creating and managing HANA artifacts.

 Continue to - [Exercise 1 - Create a Full-Stack Project in SAP Build Code](../ex1/README.md)